 This day of recognition has gone through several makeovers to reflect changing administrative titles and responsibilities in the modern workforce.
 While its moniker has changed, the purpose of Administrative Professionals Day remains the same: to celebrate and shed light on the many contributions of these devoted and valued administrative professionals.

-With remote and hybrid teams becoming part of the new normal, recognizing the efforts of your support staff is more important than it’s ever been.
-At most companies, administrative professionals have been the glue for the teams they support, tackling new challenges and exhibiting grace under pressure while helping employees stay connected, engaged and productive during the pandemic.
+With remote and hybrid teams now the norm, recognizing the efforts of your support staff is more important than ever.
+During the pandemic, many administrative professionals have been instrumental to the teams they support, tackling new challenges and exhibiting grace under pressure while helping employees stay connected, engaged and productive.

-In some companies, Administrative Professionals Week is devoted to celebrating the office’s treasured administrative staff.
-Considering the amount of work that they do, it’s no wonder that many managers and employees alike feel these colleagues merit so much recognition.
+In some companies, Administrative Professionals Week is devoted to celebrating the office’s invaluable administrative staff.
+Considering the amount of work that they do, it’s no wonder that many managers and employees alike feel that these colleagues merit so much recognition.

 The value of administrative professionals

-Administrative roles are incredibly diverse — and they continue to evolve, with these professionals often go above and beyond their regular duties.
+Administrative roles are incredibly diverse — and they continue to evolve, with these professionals often going above and beyond their regular duties.

 Sharing appreciation on Administrative Professionals Day and beyond

-If you’re looking for ways to honour your support staff, going the traditional route and sending a gift card is still a solid choice.
+If you’re looking for ways to honor your workforce, going the traditional route and sending a gift card is still a solid choice.
 If you’re searching for a more unique way of showing your appreciation while working remotely, try one of these ideas: